-Washington CD — Nearly 90 percent of parents say they will use the Halloween season as an opportunity to talk to their children about the role chocolate and candy can play in a happy, balanced lifestyle, according to a survey conducted by NCA.
+Washington DC — Nearly 90 percent of parents say they will use the Halloween season as an opportunity to talk to their children about the role chocolate and candy can play in a happy, balanced lifestyle, according to a survey conducted by NCA.
 The survey also reveals up to 77 percent of Americans are likely to purchase candy this year as part of their participation in traditional Halloween activities.

 “It’s a fall tradition that Halloween brings fun and enjoyment to neighborhoods across the country, and we know that chocolate and candy are often the centerpiece of Halloween celebrations,” John Downs, president and CEO of the National Confectioners Association, says.
 “Our members make treats that embody everything that is fun about the holiday, and while there’s no doubt chocolate and candy play a crucial role in seasonal festivities, we know Americans will enjoy our products with balance in mind, just as they do throughout the rest of the year.”